MVPStudio/mvp-studio-web-cms/V2-PRODUCT-SPEC.md

 #### MVP Studio

-MVP Studio is primarily concerned with promoting a positive meeting space and being available for a project is ready to kick off.
+MVP Studio is primarily concerned with promoting a positive meeting space and being available for a project when it is ready to kick off.
 This means guarding against bad data on the website, and being available to non profits.

 ## User Workflows